-- The curriculum is divided into Analytical Foundation Subjects, Core Business Fundamentals Subjects, Capstone Subjects, Elective Subjects, Seminar Subjects, Core Related Subjects, and Optional Subjects, and is designed for two years. - Analytical Foundation Subjects are designed for mastering the skills needed by APU Graduate Students. - Core Business Fundamentals Subjects are designed for acquiring the knowledge needed by APU Graduate Students. - Capstone Subjects are designed for mastering and deepening the systematic understanding of the theme through studies and discussions. - Elective Subjects are designed for acquiring knowledge needed to deepen their research in each of the four specializations: Japanese Management, Accounting and Finance, Marketing and Management, and Innovation and Operations Management. - Seminar Subjects are designed for developing the knowledge and skills in their research field of interest. - Core Related Subjects are designed for acquiring valuable knowledge and experiences through courses, not specific to a particular field of research. - · Optional Subjects are designed for learning the Japanese language.
+- The curriculum is divided into Analytical Foundation Subjects, Core Business Fundamentals Subjects, Capstone Subjects, Elective Subjects, Seminar Subjects, Core Related Subjects, Experiential Learning Subjects, and Optional Subjects, and is designed for two vears. - Analytical Foundation Subjects are designed for mastering the skills needed by APU Graduate Students. - Core Business Fundamentals Subjects are designed for acquiring the knowledge needed by APU Graduate Students. - Capstone Subjects are designed for mastering and deepening the systematic understanding of the theme through studies and discussions. - Optional Subjects are designed for acquiring the knowledge needed to deepen their research in each of the four specializations: Japanese Management, Accounting and Finance, Marketing and Management, and Entrepreneurship, Innovation and Operations Management. - Seminar Subjects are designed for developing the knowledge and skills in their research field of interest. - Core Related Subjects are designed for acquiring valuable knowledge and experiences through courses, not specific to a particular field of research. - Optional Subjects are designed for learning the Japanese language. - Experiential Learning Subjects are designed for students to develop their business knowledge and skills through practical and experiential learning.